3mo-esolutions/model/docs/components/Snackbar.md

 ## MoDeL

 ### Usage
-- Use dialogs when a user action is necessary, e.g a dialog with a header of "Barcode missing", that scans the barcode before the process can be proceed.
+- Use dialogs when a user action is necessary, e.g a dialog with a heading of "Barcode missing", that scans the barcode before the process can be proceed.
 - In forms, inline error validations shall be used.
 Snackbar could support with a message summarizing the input validation, such as "Inputs were invalid", "The data could not be processed" and "Network error".
 - In cases where the message has too much of significance, dialogs with [acknowledgement actions](https://material.io/components/dialogs#actions) shall be used.